gift-surg/puma/puma/runnable/README.md

 The value is in seconds.
 The "epoch" (zero time) is undefined and might be reset if the computer is rebooted.
-That is, it does not define a point in time; but rather is useful when comparing two subsequent timestamps with a precision of at least one millisecond.
+That is, it does not define a point in time; but rather is useful when comparing two subsequent timestamps with the aforementioned precision.